shinheep/shinheep/README.md

 Fun facts: <br>
 💻 I received my Bachelors Degree in Psychology, and Communication, and have completed a Software Engineering bootcamp from General Assembly. <br>
-🐶 I am a proud plant and dog mom!
+🐶 I am a proud plant and dog mom! <br>
+🌝 My Myers-Briggs is INFP!
+What's yours? <br>
+🌸 Ask me about my enneagram!

 <p align="center">I come from, what they call, an "unconventional" Software Engineer background.
 I love connecting with different people from all walks of life, so please feel free to say hi! ☺️</p>